How To Record Your Computer Screen And Audio

 When you want a screen recorder with sound that can truly deliver amazing features for free, well, let’s just say your options are limited.
 No worries, however.
-I’m going to break down the best FREE screen video and audio capture software on the market today.
+I’m going to break down the best FREE screen recorders on the market today.
 The criteria are based on screen capture abilities, audio recording capabilities, sharing options, and user-friendliness.

 The Easy Solution: Use ScreenRec To Record Screen Audio And Video

-Hiding in the mess of the internet is ScreenRec and it may be the best screen and sound recorder for Windows you’ve used thus far.
+Hiding in the mess of the internet is Screenrec and it may be the best screen and sound recorder for Windows you’ve used thus far.
 It’s easy to use, free and lightning fast and works on Windows 7, Windows 8 and Windows 10.
 I know this might be saying a lot, so let me show you.
-Here’s how to record your screen with audio on Windows:
+Here’s how to record your screen with audio on Windows.
+Watch this video: